Online Guide - Estate Settlement/Liquidation | ScriptaLegal

 Funeral expenses

-The funeral expenses are usually borne by the estate.
-However, if the estate is insolvent, it is the person who signed the contract with the funeral complex who will be bound to pay the funeral expenses.
+Funeral expenses are paid by the estate.
+However, if the estate is insolvent, the person who signed the contract with the funeral complex is responsible for paying the funeral expenses.

 Funeral arrangements and mode of disposal of the deceased's body

-Any person of full age (adult) may determine the nature of his funeral and the disposal of his body.
-It is best to check first in the personal effects of the deceased, in case he had already made prior arrangements or left written instructions to that effect.
+Anyone over the age of majority can arrange their own funeral and the disposition of their body.
+It is best to check the deceased's personal effects to see if he or she had already made prior arrangements or left written instructions to this effect.

-In the absence of instructions or wishes expressed by the deceased, the wishes of his heirs or successors prevail.
-In both cases, the heirs and successors are bound to act.
+In the absence of instructions from the deceased, we defer to the wishes of his or her heirs or successibles.
+In either case, the heirs or successors are obliged to act.

 Did you know that there is a register for prearranged funeral contracts?